ajk-5/WT4Q/README.md

 ### Weather Forecast

 Current weather data comes from Open‑Meteo.
 For a more detailed 24‑hour forecast the application now queries the Norwegian Meteorological Institute API (`api.met.no`).
 If you use this service commercially, follow their terms of service and include a `User-Agent` header identifying your application.

+## Privacy Policy

+For details on how we handle data obtained through Google sign-in and other personal information, see [PRIVACY_POLICY.md](./PRIVACY_POLICY.md).